jacobalberty/unifi-docker/README.md

 **Important:** Two points to be aware of when you're setting up your Unifi Controller:

-* When you initially connect to the link above, you will see a warning about an untrusted certificate.
+* When your browser initially connects to the link above, you will see a warning about an untrusted certificate.
-If you are _sure_ that you have used the address of the host running Unifi-in-Docker, agree to the connection.
+If you are _certain_ that you have typed the address of the Docker host correctly, agree to the connection.
 * See the note below about **Override "Inform Host" IP** so your Unifi devices can "find" the Unifi Controller.